Trashpanda70/Pokemon-Game/README.md

 ## To-Do List

 ### Known Bugs and Issues
 - Galandart Sprite does not move when fighting.
 This feature would take a lot of time to fix and is something I intend to leave in the game unless I can figure out a fast way to fix it.
 As of now, the only way I know to fix it is to manually photoshop more than 100 photos of Regigigas, which already has a battle sprite, to make a stop motion type image panel for Galandart so that it moves during battle.
-I am not willing to do that since I know photoshop but do not have that amount of skill/patience
+I am not willing to do that since I know photoshop but do not have that amount of skill/patience.
+NOTE: Make Galandart a one time boss battle, have Hoopa catchable instead.
+Need to add Hoopa.
 - Spirit Pokemon are catchable when they should not be
 - Spirit Pokemon appear on the National Pokedex when they should not
 - Some background music and sound effects are louder than others